KitianMMD/SoftRobots.DesignOptimization/README.md

 This Nextflow script is designed to run parallelized processes in a computing cluster using Singularity containers.
 It is part of a workflow for optimizing soft robotics designs.
 Below is a detailed explanation:

-###Workflow Overview:
+### Workflow Overview:

-1.Parameter Parallelization:
+1. Parameter Parallelization:

 - The script defines a set of parameters (param_sets), where each specifies options for a distinct simulation.

 - These parameters are processed independently and in parallel, leveraging the efficiency of multi-core or multi-node environments.

-2.Process processFiles:
+2. Process processFiles:

 - Employs a Singularity container named test1.sif to encapsulate the necessary environment and dependencies.